aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 ---

-## Final Project presentations and exhibition (April 12, 2024)
+## Final Project presentations and exhibition (April 4, 2025)

 Present your work on the last day of the course.
 Either just as a presentation or work towards having your work exhibited in one way or another.

-### Embodied Interaction Exhibition
+### Embodied Interaction | Open Studio Exhibition

-We have the gallery spaces V1 and V2 and room G203 are booked for the end of the course exhibition.
+We will use the Experimental Studio 1 as an Open Studio style exhibition space so that more people can experience the works.

 {{<hint info>}}
-- Dates: April 10–23
+- Dates: April 7–11
-- Setup: April 10-12
-- Opening: April 12
-- Takedown: ~~April 24~~ **April 23**
 {{</hint>}}

 ---

-## Final project documentation (April 26, 2024)
+## Final project documentation (April 16, 2025)

 It is extremely important to document your work well.
 This is not useful just for this course but for your portfolio as well.

-Deadline for finishing the documentation is Friday, April 26.
+Deadline for finishing the documentation is Wednesday, April 16.

 The required documentation consists of: